 Prof. Dunbar-Hester is an ethnographer who studies the intersection of technical practice and political engagement.
 Her book, Low Power to the People: Pirates, Protest, and Low-Power Radio Activism (MIT Press, 2014), which examines activism to promote local community radio even in a "digital" age.
 Her recent research centers on advocacy to raise awareness about "diversity" issues in hackerspace and free software communities.

 She joined Journalism & Media Studies at SC&I in 2010 and Women's & Gender Studies as an affiliated faculty member in 2011.
-Prior to Rutgers, she was a fellow at the Annenberg School for Communication at the University of Pennsylvania and the Virtual Knowledge Studio for the Humanities and Social Sciences in Amsterdam.
+Prior to Rutgers, she was a fellow at the Annenberg School for Communication at the University of Pennsylvania and at the Virtual Knowledge Studio for the Humanities and Social Sciences in Amsterdam.
 Her research has been supported by the National Science Foundation, the Andrew J. Mellon Humanities Project, and the Institute for Advanced Studies on Science, Technology & Society.

 Scholarly Articles and Chapters (reverse chronological order):